CtrlK

 Specificity

-The description only says 'sqs queue setup' without listing any concrete actions like creating queues, configuring dead-letter queues, setting visibility timeouts, or defining access policies.
-It's extremely vague about what it actually does.
+The description only says 'sqs queue setup' without describing any concrete actions like creating queues, configuring dead-letter queues, setting visibility timeouts, or defining access policies.
+It's essentially just a name repeated.

 1 / 3